MediciHouse07/Learning_Records/FM_06_multi_calculus.md

 https://www.youtube.com/watch?v=xrypSZU8cBE&list=PL4C4C8A7D06566F38&index=19

 # Lec 19: Vector fields and line integrals in the plane | MIT 18.02 Multivariable Calculus, Fall 2007
+2025/09/04

+3500<->4000

+- read it in the way of velocity, read it in the way of parameterizing

+# Lec 19: Vector fields and line integrals in the plane | MIT 18.02 Multivariable Calculus, Fall 2007
 2025/09/03

 3000<->3500